Frank Gifford

-Francis Newton Gifford (August 16, 1930 – August 9, 2015) was an American professional football player, actor, and television sports commentator.
+Francis Newton Gifford (August 16, 1929 – August 9, 2015) was an American professional football player, actor, and television sports commentator.
 After a 12-year playing career as a halfback, flanker and safety for the New York Giants of the National Football League (NFL), he was a play-by-play announcer and commentator for 27 years on ABC's Monday Night Football.

 Gifford won the NFL Most Valuable Player Award from United Press International (UPI) in 1956, the same season his team won the NFL Championship.
 During his career, he participated in five league championship games and was named to eight Pro Bowls.
 He was inducted into the Pro Football Hall of Fame in 1977.
 After retiring as a player Gifford was an Emmy Award-winning sportscaster, known for his work on ABC's Monday Night Football, Wide World of Sports, and the Olympics.
 He was married to television host Kathie Lee Gifford from 1986 until his death.

-Early life
+Early life and education

 Gifford was born in Santa Monica, California, the son of Lola Mae (née Hawkins) and Weldon Gifford, an oil driller.
 He graduated from Kern County Union High School, later renamed Bakersfield High School.

-After GIfford died, his wife Kathie Lee Gifford said her late husband grew up in a poverty-stricken home and that he and his family sometimes ate dog food.
-She said they lived in 29 places before Gifford attended high school, because his father could not find work during the Depression.
+After Gifford died, his wife Kathie Lee Gifford said her late husband grew up in a poverty-stricken home and that he and his family sometimes ate dog food.
+She said they lived in 29 places before Gifford attended high school because his father could not find work during the Depression.
 She also said that as a young child, the family attended church every week and Gifford "asked Jesus into his heart and that remained with him for the rest of his life".

-College career
+College

 Gifford was unable to gain an athletic scholarship to the University of Southern California (USC) because of his low grade point average in high school.
 As a result, he played a season of football for Bakersfield Junior College.
 While at Bakersfield, he made the Junior College All-America team and earned the grades needed to enroll at USC.
 At USC, Gifford was named an All-American after rushing for 841 yards on 195 carries during his final season.
 While at USC he was a member of Phi Sigma Kappa fraternity.
 He graduated from USC in 1952.